-dFac is a web-based interface within Duke@Work that is used to manage faculty appointments, leaves and tenure data, as well as other faculty information such as directory titles, education, training, board certifications, evaluation tracking, and professorships. dFac also interfaces with iForms for the purposes of simplifying the hiring and promotion processes for faculty members.
+dFac is a web-based interface within Duke@Work that aids in management of faculty data; faculty data includes but is not limited to appointments, memberships, tenure, highest education, professional training, board certifications, annual evaluations, and professorships. dFac also interfaces with iForms to simplify the hiring and promotion processes for faculty members.

 How to Get dFac Help